Nest Radio

-North West FM (call sign: 3NOW) is a community radio station based in Hadfield, a suburb of north west Melbourne, Australia.
+Nest Radio (call sign 3NOW) is a community radio station based in Hadfield, a suburb of north west Melbourne, Australia.
 Its broadcast area covers the City of Merri-bek, City of Hume and the City of Moonee Valley.

 Extended coverage provides reception in the southern part of the Mitchell Shire, in particular to the suburbs of Donnybrook and Beveridge, along the Hume Highway, north of Craigieburn.

 Programs

-North West FM presents a wide variety of programs.
+Nest Radio presents a wide variety of programs.
 The nature of the station - being an open membership and participation driven community broadcast - provides for a mixture of music genre, spoken word topics, local sport and ethnic (non-English) languages.

 A variety of religious programs are also present, considering the vast mix of immigrants from many parts of the world resident in the North Western region of Melbourne.

 History

 Following a public meeting on 5 November 1987, the North West Community Radio Association was formally inaugurated and later incorporated in November 1988.